-In a wrongful death claim, you and other dependents may recover “loss of support” damages, which are damages that directly stem from the loss of financial support your loved one provided.
+- Loss of Support – damages that directly stem from the loss of financial support your loved one provided.

-A survival claim is similar to a wrongful death claim in that it may be brought by a surviving family member on a decedent’s behalf.
-However, unlike a wrongful death claim, a survival claim can also be brought by the personal representative of a decedent’s estate.
-A surviving relative can opt to bring both a survival claim and a wrongful death claim, depending on the circumstances; a non-relative personal representative is limited to a survival claim.
+A survival action claim is similar to wrongful death in that it may be brought by a surviving family member on the decedent’s behalf.
+However, unlike a wrongful death claim, a survival claim is typically filed by the deceased’s estate representative rather than a family member.

-Lost wages and benefits for the period between the injury and the death;
+- Lost wages and benefits for the period between the time of injury and the time of death